davetron5000/wtf-is-a-webpack/markdown/third_party_libs.md

 Meaning: third-party libraries don't get a dot or slash in front, while your code gets both.

 Restore your `import` statement and look at the rest of the code.
-It's not super interesting as we're just finding some elements based on the IDs given, and calling the
-`toHTML()` function provided by the markdown library.
+It's not super interesting as we're just finding some elements based on the IDs given, and calling the `toHTML()` function provided by the markdown library.

+Let's package everything up and see if it works.

+!SH yarn run webpack

+If we open up `dist/index.html`, we should see our UI:

+!SCREENSHOT dist/index.html markdown_screen.png

+And, if you type in some markdown and hit the submit button, voila it's rendered inline by our markdown library:

+!SCREENSHOT dist/index.html markdown_screen.png

+Who would've thought it takes 1,000 words to talk about using third party libraries, but this is JavaScript and we should be thankful Webpack exists to make up for the language's deficiencies.

+We mentioned earlier that we passed `document` into our `attachPreviewer` function to facilitate testing.
+We should probably look into testing at this point because a) I get nervous writing untested code and b) things we'll learn later, like CSS and ES6, will definitely break things and we want to make sure we can continue to run tests as we use more sophisticated features of Webpack.